matanolabs/matano/README.md

   <i>A medium severity alert delivered to Slack</i>
 </div>

-## ❔ Why Matano?

-- Traditional tools used to analyze security data (SIEMs) don’t scale, and are too expensive and difficult to manage for cloud-based security teams.
-- Cybersecurity vendors lock your data in proprietary formats which make it difficult to use outside of their product.
-With Matano, all your data is in open Apache Iceberg tables that can can be directly queried from different tools (AWS Athena, Snowflake, etc.) without having to copy any data.
-- **Security is a Big Data problem**: collecting data from your network, SaaS, and cloud environments can exceed 100TBs of data.
-Security teams are forced to either not collect some data, leave data unprocessed, or build an in-house data lake to cost-effectively analyze large datasets.
-Matano helps you easily build a security data lake with all features needed for detection and response.
-- At scale, without a strategy to normalize data into a structured format, it is difficult to correlate across data sources & build effective alerts that don’t create many false positives.
-Traditional SIEM query-based rules fail to accurately identify threats.
-Matano's detection-as-code approach offers greater flexibility and help's you harden your detections over time.

 ## ❤️ Community support

-For general help on using Matano, please refer to the official Matano [documentation](https://matano.dev/docs).
+For general help on usage, please refer to the official [documentation](https://matano.dev/docs).
 For additional help, feel free to use one of these channels to ask a question:

-- [Discord](https://discord.gg/YSYfHMbfZQ) \(Come join the Matano family, and hang out with the team and community\)
+- [Discord](https://discord.gg/YSYfHMbfZQ) \(Come join the family, and hang out with the team and community\)
 - [Forum](https://github.com/matanolabs/matano/discussions) \(For deeper conversations about features, the project, or problems\)
 - [GitHub](https://github.com/matanolabs/matano) \(Bug reports, Contributions\)
 - [Twitter](https://twitter.com/matanolabs) \(Get news hot off the press\)